 'All the President's Men': THR's 1976 Review

 Alan J. Pakula's All The President's Men pulled back the curtain on the investigative team that uncovered the Watergate conspiracy, bringing journalists like Robert Woodward, Carl Bernstein and Washington Post editor Ben Bradlee to the silver screen.
-Days before it hit theaters in April 1976, The Hollywood Reporter reviewed the film:
+Days before it hit theaters on April 9, 1976, The Hollywood Reporter reviewed the film:

 The number of American films dealing with political subjects can literally be counted on the fingers on one hand; and up until Warner Bros.'
 All the President's Men, the number of pictures that deal factually and realistically with the machinery and machinations of American politics was strictly zero.

 It isn't difficult to understand why the studios have tended to shy away from this subject.
 Politics may make strange bedfellows, but it is even more sharply divisive — as we are reminded every four years.

 If half the voting population of the country stays away from a political movie because they don't approve of its politics, that movie is in trouble.

 All of this actor-writer-producer Robert Redford must have been aware of when he bought the rights to the Robert Woodward-Carl Bernstein book for a hefty $450,000.
 And Warners when they budgeted the production at $5 million.
 (They were probably even more keenly aware of it as they watched the costs increase to a reported $8.5 million which even in these inflationary times is considerable.)

 My guess is that all of them were backing at least as much upon the legendary drawing power of Redford and Dustin Hoffman as they were upon the public's sustained interest in the Watergate mess.